gabis96/german-data-jobs/README.md

-data_jobs_germany
+Data Jobs in Germany
 ==============================

-While searching for data jobs in Germany, a lot of questions started comming up.
-What are the most 'in demand' data jobs/titles?
+Comming to Germany impacted my work life.
+I started to search for data jobs in the country but mainly in Frankfurt, and a lot of questions started arising.
+What are the most 'in demand' data jobs/titles/positions?
 Which cities have more data related job offers?
 What are the language requirements?

-In this project I look forward to do an exploratory data analysis of the job-market related to data in Germany, to answer some of my questions.
-NLP is used to process the job descriptions to get more information of the job offers.
+In this project I aim to do an exploratory data analysis of the job-market related to data in Germany, and answer my questions.
+NLP is used to process the job descriptions to get more information of the job offers, and ML models are built to identify density in german cities.

 Roadmap
 ------------